flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Grapiphic facilitation at conferences
     - Point back at stuff that was written on the wall from a previous day.
     - What would The Brain look like as the file system for an operating system.
+    - synecure
+- Aram
+    - Archiving as a regular personal practice
+- Chris
+    - References of people who value their knowledge so they protect against it being lost

 ## 2022-08-04
 ### Agenda